Why We Aren't Seeing Inflation Yet

 If Congress stops spending 1-2 years from now, inflation won't happen despite the money we've printed because of the factors I've already described.
 If, however, Congress continues to spend money, inflation could destroy the value of the dollar.
 As I've posted earlier and elsewhere, if you know how to take advantage of this situation, that can be good for you, just as it will be for companies such as Coca-Cola, General Electric, or Johnson & Johnson, which make a lot of their money overseas in non-dollar countries.

 Put simply, the problem isn't the money the government has printed over the past two years.
 It's the money that most investors think the government is going to print over the coming ten years that is the problem.
-As you can see from the chart below, actual paper money is a tiny, tiny percentage of the total "money" a nation has created at any given time.
+Actual paper money is a tiny, tiny percentage of the total "money" a nation has created at any given time.
 As a result of credit getting cut off, the government couldn't print money fast enough to replace the M2 and M3 money supplies (this chart shows you up until 2005, how M2 and M3 were getting to be a larger and larger percentage of the total "money").